 - To raise awareness of the benefits of accredited certification.

-- To raise the standard of independent accredited certification and other assurance services.
+- To raise the perception of independent accredited certification and other assurance services

-- To be at the heart of decision-making on regulation affecting accredited certification.
+- To be at the heart of decision-making on regulation affecting accredited certification and get closer to other key stakeholders, notably customers.

 - To work cooperatively to continually improve the reliability of the assessment process to the benefit of all key parties (i.e. clients, end-customers, certification bodies and accreditation bodies), enhancing the integrity of certification.